crowsonkb/k-diffusion/README.md

     ```

     The window size at each level must evenly divide the image size at that level.
 Models trained with one attention type must be fine-tuned to be used with a different type.

-1. FP16 training with this model type is unstable.
-It is recommended to use BF16 (`--mixed-precision bf16`) or FP32.

 ## Installation